Financial Planning: Meaning, Components, Types, Purpose, Steps and Benefits

 Maximized Returns

-Aligning your investments with goals and risk tolerance, a financial plan maximizes returns.
-By assessing risks, it ensures balanced investments to minimize losses and enhance potential gains.
+Aligning your investments with goals and risk tolerance, a financial plan maximises returns.
+Assessing risks ensures balanced investments to minimise losses and enhance potential gains.

 Financial Security